Observation car: Modern use

 As described above, the observation car on scheduled passenger trains has largely fallen victim to increased operational costs.
 An outstanding exception is Via Rail's Canadian, which still operates on every triweekly trip between Toronto and Vancouver with the same dome observation-lounge cars in use on the train since 1955.

 On several long distance Amtrak routes outside the Northeast Corridor where most trains are equipped with Superliner cars, there are Sightseer Lounge cars.
-These combine extra window exposure on an upper observation level with a lounge area and dormitory facilities on lower levels of the trains, though are generally placed mid-way through the train's consist.
+These combine extra window exposure on an upper observation level with a lounge area and cafe on lower levels of the trains, though are generally placed mid-way through the train's consist.

 Some modern European trains, typically operating in the push-pull mode, are fitted with observation cars on one or both ends.
 The driver is located in a cabin on the side of the passengers, or above them like in the Swiss GoldenPass.
 The German ICE control cars feature a see-through driver cabin, with passenger seats behind the driver.
 In Italy the Settebello, in service between 1952 and 1992, and the Arlecchino also had the operator's cabs located above the lounge compartments at both ends of the train.